gtbjj/gtbjj.github.io/_posts/2016-11-22-Suburban-Dirtbag-Week01.md

 dirtbagging endlessly or at least without an end in sight.

 > However, in my circumstances I'm trying to hold down a steady job -- a job I love mind you.
 And as such I'm a little more tied logistically.
-The difference between these two segements was that before I was burning up 50 miles stretches of backroads several times per day.
-Now, I'm running laps on 15 mile stretches of interste in (semi)suburban territory.
-That, and there are actually signs of life on the streets at all times of day and days of the week.
+The difference between my two dirtbag chapters is that before I was burning up 50 mile stretches of backroads several times per day.
+Now, I'm running laps on 15 mile stretches of interstate in (semi)suburban territory.
+That, and there are at least some signs of life on the streets at all times of day and days of the week.
 That all adds up when you consider that now I can swing by my storage unit, hit the gym for a shower, and be at work in about an hour.
 With last year's set up, that would have easliy been a 2 hour ordeal.

 #### 4)  Something's Missing:

 <a href="https://youtu.be/MZFF1T75Khk"><img style="float: right; height: auto; width: 40%" src="http://i.quoteaddicts.com/media/q3/983807.png"></a>

-> A couple months ago I rmember feeling like I was "ready to run" again.
-But, making the conversion to the life of a (now suburban) dirtbag does lack a bit of the mysticism of yesteryear -- at least at the present time.
-I can still feel the steely eyed stare leech out of the corner of my eye sometimes, but the weathered look of the wilderness evades even my longest looks in the mirror this time around.
+> A couple months ago I remember feeling like I was "ready to run" again.
+But, the new incarnation of life as a (now suburban) dirtbag lacks a bit of the mysticism of yesteryear -- at least at the present time.
+I can still feel the steely eyed stare leech out of the corner of my eye sometimes, but the weathered look of the wilderness evades even my longest looks in the mirror.
 What I'm saying is there's a certain swagger and boldness (arrogance and entitlement even) that comes with  the territory.

 > Several days per week I'd (roped) solo 3 or 4 pitches or get a couple hours of bouldering in before breakfast.
-High balls and all around sketchy s*** became far too normal.
+High balls and all around sketchy s\*\*\* became far too normal.
 Once a week or so I'd make the hour long drive to the fitness club I bought a membership at, then push through hordes of treadmill faithful (working hard enough to still watch The View mind you), to get a shower and still get to work before 9:00 a.m. **Do you even lift bruh?**

 #### 5) Coming Home: